hansen942/pl-project/README.md

 ```

+Asking for the type of `map` will give `∀ α. ∀ β. (β →  α) →  list β →  list α`.
-Asking for the type of `map print` will give back `∀ printable α. list α →  list unit` which says that it is a function that takes in a list of printable elements and returns a list of units.
+Now here is an example that shows typeclasses: asking for the type of `map print` will give back `∀ printable α. list α →  list unit`.
+This just says that it is a function that takes in a list of printable elements and returns a list of units.
 This example is included in the repo as `print_squares.evco`.

 The option type is also automatically included in every file and has the definition